 Organizations stuck in old operational models and mindsets fail to recognize the importance of company-wide security protocols.
 To improve, they must address their need for what Gartner calls Data Security Governance and thus protect information in structured and coordinated events, not as an afterthought or remediation after a breach.

 Gartner defines data security governance (DSG) as “a subset of information governance that deals specifically with protecting corporate data (in both structured database and unstructured file-based forms) through defined data policies and processes.”

 You define the policies.
 You define the processes.
 There is no one-size-fits-all solution to DSG.
 Furthermore, there is no single product that meets all of the needs of DSG.
 You must look at your data and weigh which areas have the greatest need and the most importance to your company.
 You take data governance into your own hands to avert disaster.
 Remember that your information is your responsibility.

-While there are multiple pathways to safeguarding data — logical, physical, and human — two primary software methods that IRI customers successfully employ are data masking and data-centric audit and protection (DCAP).
-Both are described below, and both benefit from extensive data discovery (search, profile, classify) and auditing (record, query, report) facilities that IRI also provides.
+While there are multiple pathways to safeguarding data — logical, physical, and human — three primary software methods that IRI customers successfully employ are the classification, discovery, and de-identification (masking) of PII and other data considered sensitive.

-According to Gartner analyst Marc Meunier’s most recent (11/28/16) research note, “How Data Masking Is Evolving to Protect Data from Insiders and Outsiders:”
+According to Gartner analyst Marc Meunier, “How Data Masking Is Evolving to Protect Data from Insiders and Outsiders:”

 Adopting data masking helps organizations raise the level of security and privacy assurance for their sensitive data — be it protected health information (PHI), personally identifiable information (PII) or intellectual property (IP).
 At the same time, data masking helps meet compliance requirements with security and privacy standards and regulations.